stephentong5/cse15l-lab-reports/lab2.md

 ![Image](stringserverex1.png)

-The handlerequest method is being called.
+The `handlerequest` method is being called, which will add whatever comes after s in the query if the path is add-message.
 The relevant argument is the url you give it.
 The url would be `http://localhost:4000/add-message?s=How%20are%20you`.
-The value of `strs` would be `"Hello"` and then after the `/add` path it would be `"Hello \n How are you"`.
-The parameters array would be `{"s", "How are you"}`.
-The parameters array doesn't change at all because it was just created.
+The intial value of `strs` would be `"Hello"` and then after the `/add` path it would be `"Hello \n How are you"`. `strs` is a field since it is created outside the class and is given the value of `""`.
+The `parameters` array would be `{"s", "How are you"}`.
+The
+`parameters` array doesn't change at all because it was just created.
+It is also a local variable since it is created within the `handleRequest` method.

 ![Image](stringserverex2.png)

-The handlerequest method is being called again.
+The `handlerequest` method is being called again.
 The argument would still be the url.
-The url would be `http://localhost:4000/add-message?s=Hi%20lab%20grader`.
+The url this time however would be `http://localhost:4000/add-message?s=Hi%20lab%20grader`.
-The value of `strs` would be `"Hello \n How are you"` and then after the path it would be `"Hello \n How are you \n Hi lab grader"`.
-The parameters array would be
+The initial value of `strs` would be `"Hello \n How are you"`, since it keeps the value from the last `/add` path.
+Then after the path it would be `"Hello \n How are you \n Hi lab grader"`.
+It again is a field, and it shows this by holding the value of the last method call.
+The `parameters` array would be
 `{"s", "Hi lab grader"}`.
 This again wouldn't change because it was just created in this instance.
+This also is still a local variable, and it shows this because it is different than the last time since its previous value got erased after the method ended.

 ## Part 2